GluuFederation/oauth-identity/README.md

 ## Requirements

- - Use UMA RPT token instead of OpenID Connect access token
+ - Use UMA RPT token instead of OpenID Connect access token to protect user_info endpoint
  - No HTTP redirects -- this is one of the weakest points of security
  - Minimal optionality
  - Client signing as profile